Overview

-“Best”, “worst”, and “average” cases classify an algorithm’s running time or space usage over families of inputs of the same size (n).
+Best, worst, and average cases summarize how an algorithm’s running time (or space) varies across different families of inputs of the same size n.
+They provide complementary perspectives:

-- Best-case behavior highlights adaptability (e.g., insertion sort is fast on nearly-sorted data).
+- Input-aware engineering: Best-case reveals adaptivity (e.g., insertion sort is fast on nearly-sorted data).

 Practical takeaway